deepchatterjeevns/Internships/Opportunities.md

 - Internship at Digilocker.
 Apply [here](https://digilocker.gov.in/contributions.html)
 - Data Annotation Internship at Fractal Analytics.
 Apply [here](https://www.linkedin.com/jobs/view/1550925712/).
 - Backend Developer Internship at Cubereum.
 Apply [here](https://www.linkedin.com/jobs/view/1532918531/)
+- Internship Application at Borealis AI.
+Apply by mailing at aditya.tayal@borealisai.com.

 # All the best !!
 More opportunities to be updated, do keep a track of this repository !!